 - Prospect.
 This stage is the right time to bring in discounts or a free shipping offer and tempt the subscriber to complete the purchase.

 - First-time buyer.
 So you closed your sale and got a new customer.
-Send a thank-you email, come up with useful tutorials, and guide through your services or products.
+Send a thank-you email, come up with useful tutorials, and guide users through your services or products.

 - Cart-abandoner.
 Whichever the reason users didn’t finalize their order, you can still get a piece of your business pie with an abandoned cart email.
 Place the images of abandoned items, add special offers, and personalize your email to draw subscribers’ attention to your email and push them to complete their order.

-How to do target email marketing
+How to do targeted email marketing

 Here’s a plan to follow in order to create data-driven and relevant emails: